Degree Requirements

 - Course objective (short paragraph)

-- Weekly assignments breakdown (i.e., how will you be graded?
+- Weekly assignments/grading breakdown (i.e., how will you be graded?
 Discussion sessions, weekly short papers, final term paper, etc).

 Program Length